Tryzen-0/apply-palette/README.md

 # apply-palette
-cool scripts for linx to apply color palettes to any image using imagemagick
+cool scripts for linux to apply color palettes to any image using imagemagick